List of bands from the San Francisco Bay Area

-This is a list of bands from the San Francisco Bay Area, music groups founded in the San Francisco Bay Area or closely associated with the region.
-Individual musicians who formed bands under their own name there are included, but not if they are solo artists.
+This is a list of bands from the San Francisco Bay Area, music groups founded in the San Francisco Bay Area or were closely associated with the region for a significant part of the group's active existence.
+Individual musicians who formed bands under their own name there are included, but not if they were primarily solo artists.
 The list is grouped in three sections: San Francisco Peninsula/North Bay, East Bay, and South Bay.